PrasanthKSP1009/Smart-Water-Metering-Using-IoT-and-ML/README.md

 4.Analyse the Data.

-5.Generated output will be a graph.
+5.Output will be generated as graph.